 As a member you will receive:

-If you would like to become a member there are two ways to pay - by direct debit or cheque.
-Simply print out the appropriate application form and send it to:
+If you would like to become a member there are two ways to pay - by standing order or online.
+Simply complete the online form or print out the application form and send it to:

 Cheltenham Civic Society